 Seriously, it’s free.
-You can have up to four savings accounts, all of which are free, and you get five free Interac e-Transfers® every month.
-There’s no minimum account size, no everyday banking fees, and you have free bill payments and EQ-to-EQ transfers if you want either.
+You can have up to five savings accounts with a total balance maximum of $200,000, for free.
+And you get five free Interac e-Transfers every month.
+There’s no minimum account size, no everyday banking fees and you have free bill payments and EQ-to-EQ transfers if you want either.

 You can link up to 10 accounts for free, and transfer money to and from your linked bank accounts for free.